AttentionGAN: Unpaired Image-to-Image Translation using Attention-Guided Generative Adversarial Networks: Attention-Guided GANs

 where $W$ and $H$ are the width and height of $A_x$.

-Moreover, to reduce changes and constrain the generator in scheme I, we adopt pixel loss between the input images and the generated images.
-This loss can be regraded as another form of the identity preserving loss.
+Moreover, to reduce the changes and constrain the generator in scheme I, we adopt the pixel loss between the input images and the generated images.
+This loss can be regarded as another form of the identity preserving loss.
 We express this loss as:

 We adopt $L1$ distance as loss measurement in pixel loss.